 A slow revolution until now

 The first AI-linked tools have been around in the legal world for well over a decade.
 But so far many lawyers are cautious, however exciting they may find its potential.
-Greg Lambert, chief knowledge officer at Jackson Walker LLP, a Texas-based firm with almost 500 attorneys, recalls being at a conference in early April with in-house counsel from an array of companies.
-The day passed without a formal mention of generative AI or large language models in the presentations and Q&A sessions.
-But in the hallways, during coffee breaks and over lunch, the buzz was all about the latest AI breakthroughs, and what it might do for (and to) the legal profession, he says, adding: “There’s an expectation that this will change everything.”
+Greg Lambert, chief knowledge officer at Jackson Walker LLP, a Texas-based firm with almost 500 attorneys, recalls being at a conference with in-house counsel from an array of companies.
+In the hallways, during coffee breaks and over lunch, the buzz was all about the latest AI breakthroughs, and what it might do for (and to) the legal profession, he says, adding: “There’s an expectation that this will change everything.”

 But even if his peers believe that generative AI will make legal services “better, faster, cheaper” to deliver, Lambert says they are not envisaging that “someone will just go flip a switch and use generative AI tools and suddenly bills will be cut in half.”
 It’s going to take time and experimentation to understand the full horizon of possibilities, he argues.